PROFINET® Quick Start Guide on Linux®

 - Connect a serial-to-USB dongle (FTDI-like) to the UART DEBUG J35 header on one side and to the PC on the other.

-- Ensure that jumpers J36 and J39 are open to prevent booting from NAND and QSPI flash.
+- Ensure that jumpers J36 and J39 are open to prevent booting from NAND and QSPI Flash.

 - Use a USB Type-A to USB Type-C® cable to connect the J3 USB Type-C port for power.